Practice 2: Hamilton brings cheer to home fans at end of a dreary wet day

-Jul.6 (Apex) Thousands of F1 fans descended on Silverstone for the opening day of the British Grand Prix weekend, only to be greeted by dreary wet weather and long traffic queues, while their tenacity was tested even further as they sat through two practice sessions which featured hardly any action.
+Jul.6 (GP247) Thousands of F1 fans descended on Silverstone for the opening day of the British Grand Prix weekend, only to be greeted by dreary wet weather and long traffic queues, while their tenacity was tested even further as they sat through two practice sessions which featured hardly any action.

 Nevertheless, they were rewarded by local hero Lewis Hamilton ending the afternoon session fastest of all in the McLaren, in a session which saw Bruno Senna crash his Williams heavily and Fernando Alonso, less heavily, when he tapped the barriers late on in the session before the Ferrari returned to the pits without a front wing.

 Hamilton, who won the race back in 2008, only did eight laps (in the dry he would probably do 30 plus laps in a 90 minutes session) on his way to the fastest time of the day.
 His best – 1 minute 56.345 seconds – was up on Romain Grosjean’s best in FP1 earlier in the day.
 The track was pretty much in the same condition, if not even more soaked when Hamilton decided to unleash some quick laps to perk up the home crowd despite treacherous conditions.

 So treacherous in fact, that they caught out Bruno Senna in a big way as he got onto the power entering Hangar Straight, lost the back end and could only wait for the impact, as he bounced over the wet grass and into the barrier.
 He hopped out of the FW34 but the damage appeared substantial.

 Second quickest was Kamui Kobayashi, again doing more laps than any of his rivals, proving that the Sauber C31 is also a handy car in tricky conditions such as those in Malaysia when Sergio Perez finished on the podium after challenging for the lead.
 In this session the Mexican was fifth.